Publication of the MUFG Human Rights Report

 Major Agenda

-• History of business and human rights
+- Actions of the Japanese government related to business and human rights

 Due Diligence Process